landigf/SocialMedia_7app/README.md

 - `Artefatti` subdirectory containing documentation (e.g., relational model, project description, exam info)
 - `progetto/` subdirectory containing a separate `README.md` with setup instructions and the Source Code for the web app and/or command-line utilities

+## ⚙️ Initial Configuration

+Before running the application, you must:

+1. Modify the `MODIFYME.py` file in the root directory with your database credentials.

 ## 🚀 Running the App Locally

 To run the application locally (via terminal or web interface):

 1. **Read the `README.md` file located in the `progetto/` directory.**
 2. Follow the instructions to set up the database and launch the system.